calebbuening/KlyraCardsSubmission/README.md

-# Cards & Crypto
+# DOGE CASINO

+*Originally named cards and crypto*

-A simple Ethereum gambling game built on the Internet Computer Protocol (ICP).
-Draw a card: if it's black, you double your money; if it's red, you lose your bet.
+A simple gambling game (built in like two hours or something) deployed on the Internet Computer Protocol (ICP) taking advantage of DOGE on the Ethereum network.

 ## Overview

-This project demonstrates how to build a decentralized application that:
+This project demonstrates a decentralized application that:
-1. Connects to an Ethereum wallet via MetaMask
-2. Allows users to place bets using ETH
-3. Uses a random card drawing mechanism
+1. Uses a random card drawing mechanism.
-4. Determines win/loss based on the card color
+2. Determines payout based on the color, suit, or number.
+3. Has further potential for implementation with DOGE.

 ## Prerequisites

 - Node.js (v16 or higher)
 - DFINITY Canister SDK (`dfx`)
-- MetaMask browser extension

 ## Setup and Installation